03rcooke/ext_birds/README.md

 ***

-These scripts have been run using R version XXX - Copyright (C) 2023 The R Foundation for Statistical Computing.
+These scripts have been run using R version 4.0.4 - Copyright (C) 2021 The R Foundation for Statistical Computing.